 For example, the movie Lightyear currently has five translations: English (en-US), Spanish (es-ES), French(fr-FR), Italian (it-IT) and Korean (ko-KO).
 Before adding Portugal Portuguese data (title, overview, videos, etc.), we would first need to create the pt-PT (Portuguese - Portugal) translation.

-Those of you that have their Default Language set to Portuguese (pt-PT) should see their [PT] language button turn orange upon arriving on the entry.
+Those of you that have their Default Language set to Portuguese (pt-PT) should see their [PT] language button turn orange upon arriving on an entry without a pt-PT translation.
 It's a visual cue that the pt-PT translation has not yet been created.

-Those of you that do not have their Default Language set to Portuguese (pt-PT) will have to set your "browsing language" to Portuguese.
-The language can be changed directly from address bar.
+Those of you that do not have their Default Language set to Portuguese (pt-PT) have to set your "browsing language" to Portuguese.
+The language can be changed directly from address bar using "?language=language-COUNTRY" or the "/language" shortcut for primary languages.
 For example,"themoviedb.org/movie/718789-lightyear?language=en-US" should be edited into "themoviedb.org/movie/718789-lightyear?language=pt-PT."
-You can also use the "themoviedb.org/movie/718789-lightyear/pt" shortcut with primary languages.
+You can also use the "themoviedb.org/movie/718789-lightyear/pt" shortcut.

 There are two equally valid methods that can be used to create a missing translation.
 You can use the "Create Translation" button in the translation widget.
 Or you can attempt to edit the entry (Overview -> Edit) and you will be redirected to the missing translation page where you will find the same button.